 That being said, it is important to shop and compare before making your actual policy purchase.
 This is because, similar to other products and services that you buy, the price that is charged for life insurance coverage can differ a great deal from one insurance company to another – even for the very same benefits.

 With that in mind, you could spend hours upon hours going from one insurance company to another and asking for a quote.
-Or, you could opt to work with an independent life insurance brokerage that already has access to many different carriers – all in one convenient place.
-This is how we can help.
+Or, you could opt to let us be your agent.
+We make the entire process convenient for you because we’ll send you one rate sheet comparison detailing the benefits of each one.

 What If You Don’t Qualify for Traditionally Underwritten Coverage?